ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install PI Adapter for OPC UA using Docker.md

 	docker run -d --network host opcuaadapter
 	```

 Port 5590 is accessible from the host and you can make REST calls to OPC UA adapter from applications on the local host computer.
 In this example, all data stored by the OPC UA adapter is stored in the container itself.

-When the container is deleted, the data stored is also deleted.
+**Note:** When the container is deleted, the data stored is also deleted.

 ### Provide persistent storage for the Docker container